StasSemak/nuwm-ai/README.md

 To run, use `npm run dev`.
 Starts dev server on `localhost:5173`.

 ## Production mode
 At first, build an app, using `npm run build`.
-This creates floder `dist`, where production code is created.
+This creates folder `dist`, where production code is located.
 To test build, run `npm run preview`.